philbaker/stateless-data-driven-uis/README.md

 - Core idea is sepration of business and UI logic
 - In this approach the component is a visual building block.
 It does not manage state, does not have behaviour.
 It takes data and renders a resulting visual snapshot.

-### Form app
+### UI components
-- Clojure(Script) primer at `src/main/app/demo.cljs`
-- UI Components: Generic, no side-effects
+- UI components: Generic, no side-effects
-- Business logic: Pure, testable, no mocks
-- Machinery: Atom (state management), UI re-render, event handling, mapping functions

-### Portfolio
 - Easy to visualise UI states by passing different arguments to components
 - Common web app experience:
   - To see a particular UI state: log in, go to specific page, clear cache, fix database etc
 - Live reload

+### Form app
+- UI components
+- Business logic:
+  - Validation and UI mapping functions
+  - Pure, testable, no mocks
+- Machinery: Atom (state management), UI re-render, event handling, mapping functions

 ### Advantages
 - Easier to test logic and UI states